DataDog/hiring-engineers/answers.md

 Execute vagrant.pkg and take all defaults through the installation
 ![vagrant2](https://user-images.githubusercontent.com/39865915/41007954-30768710-68dd-11e8-94f4-fc8888c58ee3.png)
 Now that we have Vagrant installed, we can create a directory for our Vagrant project by opening a terminal window and entering the following commands:
-- mkdir vagrant_dd_demo
+- _mkdir vagrant_dd_demo_
-- cd vagrant_dd_demo
+- _cd vagrant_dd_demo_

-For this demo, we will use the official Ubuntu 16.04 LTS provided by VirtualBox, from Vagrant's cloud box catalog found here:
+For this demo, we will use the official Ubuntu 16.04 LTS, from Vagrant's cloud box catalog found here:

 [https://app.vagrantup.com/boxes/search](url)

 In the terminal, enter the command to add the VM box:
-- vagrant box add ubuntu/xenial64
+- _vagrant box add ubuntu/xenial64_

 To create and initialize the Vagrant configuration file to use the box we just added, enter the following command in the terminal:
-- vagrant init ubuntu/xenial64
+- _vagrant init ubuntu/xenial64_

 ![vagrant3](https://user-images.githubusercontent.com/39865915/41010123-96679d18-68ea-11e8-8f02-f5933a79b6cf.png)

 Finally, to launch our Vagrant VM via virtual box, enter the following command into the terminal:
-- vagrant up --provider=virtualbox
+- _vagrant up --provider=virtualbox_

 Launch VirtualBox and you will see the Vagrant VM running
 ![virtualbox3](https://user-images.githubusercontent.com/39865915/41123326-235a2ace-6a53-11e8-8609-1c1cc9a06a04.png)